Welcome to the Human Development Program!

 Human Development Majors will master the following learning outcomes by the time they graduate:

-1. Recognize the way in which the life course comes to be culturally shaped as well as inflected by social positions such as gender, race, sexuality and class.
+- Recognize the way in which the life course comes to be culturally shaped as well as inflected by social positions such as gender, race, sexuality, disability and class.

-2. Evaluate the variety of concepts and theories that shape scholarship and practice in human development, including from biological, social, cultural and psychological perspectives.
+- Evaluate the concepts and theories that shape scholarship and practice in human development, including from biological, social, cultural and psychological perspectives.

-5. Critically reflect on how human development knowledge can be used to facilitate positive change in the life course, especially in contexts of inequality and structural violence.
+- Critically reflect on how human development knowledge can be used to facilitate positive change in the life course in contexts of inequity and structural violence.